Planar Hypohamiltonian Graphs on 40 Vertices: Results

 Whether there exists a planar hypohamiltonian graph on $41$ vertices remains an open question.

-Wiener and Araya \cite{WA} further prove that there exist planar hypotraceable graphs on $162+4k$ vertices for every $k \ge 0$, and on $n$ vertices for every $n \ge 180$.
+Araya and Wiener \cite{WA} further prove that there exist planar hypotraceable graphs on $162+4k$ vertices for every $k \ge 0$, and on $n$ vertices for every $n \ge 180$.
 To improve on that result, we make use of the following theorem, which is a slight modification of \cite[Lemma 3.1]{T1}.

 \begin{theo} If there are four planar hypohamiltonian graphs\/ $G_i = (V_i,E_i)$, $1 \leq i \leq 4$, each of which has a vertex of degree\/ $3$, then there is a planar hypotraceable graph of order\/ $|G_1|+|G_2|+|G_3|+|G_4|-6$. \end{theo}